madanyc/workfront-learn.en/help/enhanced-analytics/2-getting-started-with-enhanced-analytics.md

 ---
-title: Getting Started with Enhanced Analytics
+title: Get started with [!UICONTROL Enhanced Analytics]
 description: Learn the most important fields to update in order to get the most out of Enahnced analytics.
 ---
-# Getting started with Enhanced analytics
+# Get started with [!UICONTROL Enhanced Analytics]

 ## Analytics prerequisites